RiskAgent: Synergizing Language Models with Validated Tools for Evidence-Based Risk Prediction: Experiments

 In Table~\ref{tab:results}, we report different methods' performance on the most common cases across disease, symptom, specialty, and organ system and their overall performance.
-RiskAgent not only outperforms different types of LLM in all cases, respectively, but also achieves the highest overall accuracy of 78.34\% and 76.33\% in MedRisk-Qualitative and MedRisk-Quantitative, respectively.
+RiskAgent not only outperforms different types of LLM in all cases, respectively, but also achieves the highest overall accuracy of 78.34\% and 76.33\% in MedRisk-Qualitative and MedRisk-Quantitative, respectively, doubling the 38.39\% accuracy of GPT-4o.
 It indicates the robustness of our method across different diseases, symptoms, specialties, organ system, and question types, providing a more comprehensive risk prediction solution than previous methods.
 In detail, compared with large commercial LLMs (e.g., GPT-4o, GPT-o1, and GPT-o3-mini) and open-source LLMs (e.g., Meditron-70B and LLaMA-3-70B), our RiskAgent outperforms them by $>$20.0\% accuracy, with much (at least 10 times) fewer parameters.
 This is desirable in resource-limited medical settings.
 Our method also achieves the best results among AI agents, with accuracy surpassing previous methods by up to 35.83\% overall accuracy.

-To clearly understand the effectiveness of our approach, we visualize the results on MedRisk-Quantitative in Figure \ref{fig:introduction}(c), which compares our method with the competitive LLMs.
-It shows that our RiskAgent outperforms previous methods in all cases.
+To clearly understand the effectiveness of our approach, we visualize the results on MedRisk-Quantitative in Figure \ref{fig:introduction}(c), which shows that our RiskAgent outperforms previous methods in all cases.
 These encouraging results demonstrate that our RiskAgent achieves more precise and robust decision support than existing advanced LLMs for complex medical tasks.
 Importantly, our method uses evidence-based tools for prediction and traces the information source (i.e., evidence) behind our system's decisions, making the results more transparent and reliable than existing approaches.
-In Figure~\ref{fig:boxplot}, we further plot the results of five runs for RiskAgent-8B, GPT-4o, and o3-mini.
-We can see that RiskAgent-8B not only consistently achieves the best results across all cases in different runs but also achieves lower perturbations (STD) than o3-mini in most cases, especially in risk prediction for cardiac.